-I am very interested in reducing injuries in all age groups and especially in high-risk populations: Aboriginals, workers, drivers, youth and seniors.
+I am very interested in reducing injuries in all age groups and especially in high-risk populations: Indigenous people, workers, drivers, youth and seniors.

 MPH, Johns Hopkins University, Baltimore, Maryland, USA, 1994